 The contract built on the recommendations from the ‘More Jobs, Better Jobs’ research carried out by the Joseph Rowntree Foundation, the Leeds City Region LEP and Leeds City Council, and the recommendations of the West Yorkshire Combined Authority Lower Paid Workers Commission

-The target group for More Skills Better Jobs were those employed and in receipt of means tested benefits and employed women who are in low paid work.
+The target group for More Skills Better Jobs were those employed and in receipt of means tested benefits and employed women in low paid work.

 WYCC also facilitated a series of projects to test methods and seek solutions to overcome barriers faced by those in low paid work through a series of Action Research Demonstrators designed to test new skill approaches to address the ‘In-Work Poverty’ agenda.